sukaran/Flipkart_FashionAI/README.md

 These results are pretty good considering a small and potentially noisy dataset (~1200 images).
 For further improvements, I might use a GAN (Generational-Adversarial Network) which has been proven to do better for fashion classification and add more images to the dataset.

+**Disclaimer:** I am _not_ a professional (yet).
+For any other newbies who stumble upon this repository, don't treat these results as guarenteed good nor the methodology I used - there might be better alternatives I just don't have experience in yet.